ppy/osu-wiki/news/2018-10-10-beatmap-spotlights-summer-2018.md

 After well over a year, [Nwolf](https://osu.ppy.sh/users/1910766) makes his way back to the spotlights with another onoken map, this time a mapset of Viden, which was also featured in this year's TWC as a HD pick in Round of 16.
 Each difficulty of the set leans towards the challenging side, being quite dense in the lower difficulties with a few unusual pattern choices while following the song nicely, making for a very intuitive and natural experience.

-The Inner Oni however puts the icing on the cake: interesting use of SV changes and uncommon patterns introduced early on in the map, leading to Kiais going ham.
+The Inner Oni however puts the icing on the cake: interesting use of scroll speed changes and uncommon patterns introduced early on in the map, leading to Kiais going ham.
 Packed with a lot of odd patterns and a few variable snaps, this difficulty tests your off-hand streaming skill; and be warned, each difficulty gets even harder at the end of the song!

 [![](/wiki/shared/news/2018-10-10-beatmap-spotlights-summer-2018/taiko/basstest.jpg)](http://osu.ppy.sh/beatmapsets/666764)